Did you know that the National Sleep Foundation recommends you replace your pillow every one to two years?

-This may not seem like long, but pillows go through quite a bit of wear and tear and being near your face means they can accumulate quite a bit of unpleasant things like saliva, skin oils, makeup, dead skin cells, and yes, even dust mites and mold.
+This may not seem like long, but pillows go through quite a bit of wear and tear.
+And because you rest your face on them, they can accumulate quite a few unpleasant things like saliva, skin oils, makeup, dead skin cells, and yes, even dust mites and mold.

-Since the average person may be replacing bed pillows pretty often, that means there’s quite a bit of waste out there.
-Luckily, these squishy cushions can serve quite a few uses after their days on the bed are done.
+So, if the average person is replacing bed pillows that often, what happens to all the old pillows?
+Luckily, these squishy cushions can still be useful after their days on the bed are done.

 Take a look at few creative ways to put old pillows to use and keep them out of landfills.

-If you have several old pillows to reuse, making larger floor cushions is one practical way to do it.
-Perfect for impromptu video gaming, movie parties or gathering around board games, a few large cushions make a welcome addition to any family or toy room.
+If you have several old pillows to reuse, making larger floor cushions is one practical solution.
+Perfect for impromptu video gaming, movie parties, or gathering around board games, a few large cushions make a welcome addition to any family room or playroom.

-It can be as easy as finding pre-made cushion covers (some may fit two or more bed pillows), or you could sew your own with fabrics that match your decor.
-Try this version merging two bed pillows from Homedit or this nifty long cushion-slash-nap-mat idea from Apartment Therapy (it’s super simple!).
+It can be as easy as finding pre-made cushion covers (some may fit two or more bed pillows).
+Or you could sew your own covers with fabrics that match your decor.
+Check out Homedit for some inspirational ideas or make a nifty long cushion/nap-mat idea using old pillow cases, as described on Apartment Therapy (it’s super simple!).

 You know how you can spend dozens of dollars on a fancy bed for Fido or Fluffy, yet they’d still rather curl up in your dirty laundry?
 A pet bed made from your old pillows can solve two problems in one go.